 This can be expeditious, but you will get only a fraction of your rug's worth.
 Alternatively, antique dealers may offer to take your rug on consignment.
 Typically, whatever agreement you start with, you will end up paying around 40% in commission, as is standard in consignment stores.

 Selling an antique Oriental rug is not straightforward.
-You need to reach the right audience, provide assurances to wary buyers, and advertise your rug.
-Where you sell your rug and how you sell it can therefore make a big difference.
+You need to reach the right audience, provide assurances to wary buyers, and advertise your rug well.
+Where you sell your rug, and how you sell it, therefore matters a lot.

 A professional wash is worthwhile before selling your rug if it is particularly dirty or it has a stain and the cleaner assures you it will come out.
 Otherwise, a gentle vacuum first of the back and then the front working in the direction of the pile should suffice.

-Private owners are often disappointed by the resale value of their rugs.
-Sometimes, this is because they believed their Oriental rug was a good investment, and sometimes this is because they had an appraisal from an antique dealer which claimed their rug was worth a lot more.
-The reality is, selling an oriental rug is no different than reselling furniture, and you will have to offer as large a discount to sell your rug as you would to sell your furniture.
+Private owners are often disappointed by the resale value of their antique Oriental rug because they believed it was a good investment, a belief reinforced by inflated prices and appraisals from antique rug dealers or auctions with substantial hidden fees.
+The truth is, reselling an oriental rug is no different than reselling furniture, you will have to offer as large a discount to sell your rug as you would to sell your furniture.